conda/constructor/docs/source/debugging.md

 ## Verbose shell installers

-The shell installers are "just" a shell script that invokes `conda` in certain events.
+The shell installers are simply shell scripts that invoke `conda` in certain events.
 This means you can enable `bash` verbosity via the `-x` flag:

 ```bash
 $ bash -x ./Miniconda.sh